inet-framework/inet-framework.github.io/_posts/2017-10-06-two-showcases-released.md

 category: news
 ---

-We are happy to announce the availability of two more showcases.
+We are happy to announce the availability of two more showcase examples.
-*Styling and Appearance* discusses how to customize the INET visualizers, and *The Hidden Node Problem* demonstrates the hidden node problem in 802.11 networks and the associated use of the RTS/CTS mechanism.
+*Styling and Appearance* discusses how to customize the INET visualizers.
+*The Hidden Node Problem* demonstrates the hidden node problem in 802.11 networks and the associated use of the RTS/CTS mechanism.

-To see what showcases and tutorials are available, choose the *Showcases* and *Tutorials* items from the INET site menu.
+To see which showcase examples and tutorials are available, choose the *Showcases* and *Tutorials* items from the INET site menu.

 If you spot errors or have other feedback, you can enter your comments